avocadobravado/css-week02/README.md

 ## Description

-The objective of the assignment was to create the "Latest trends and stories" section from Think With Google, [shown here](https://github.com/avocadobravado/css-week02/blob/master/img/google.png?raw=true).
-I re-created the layout of from the Google site using the Materialize.css framework, and once I was finished I built an ice cream-themed site around it.
+The objective of the assignment was to create the "Latest trends and stories" section from the "Think With Google", [shown here](https://github.com/avocadobravado/css-week02/blob/master/img/google.png?raw=true) website.
+I re-created the layout from the "Think with Google" site using the [Materialize.css](http://materialize.css) framework, and once I was finished I built an ice cream-themed site around it.
 The site is responsive and has various breakpoints depending on the size of the viewport.

 ## Setup/Installation Requirements